freeCodeCamp/guide/src/pages/bootstrap/bootstrap-collapse/index.md

 ### How to use it

-To use collapse you can do it in two ways:
+To use collapse you can do it in two different ways:

 * Using `href` on the `<a>` tag
 * Using `data-target` on `<button>` tag

 The value in `href` or `data-target` will be the selector of the element to collapse.
 Wether you decide to use the `<a>` or the `<button>` tag, the `data-toggle="collapse"` is required.

-The element to collapse must contain the class `.collapse`.
+The element to collapse must contain the class `collapse`.

 ### Content element

-A paragraph!
+You can even use it with a paragraph!

 ```html
 <p>Lorem ipsum dolar, Free Code Camp rocks... </p>
 ```

-1. Add `.collapse` class to state that the paragraph is a collapsible element.
+1. Add `collapse` class to state that the paragraph is a collapsible element.
 2. Add `id` to make this collapsible element accesible for controller element.

 ```html